 Friday, April 5 was the 20th anniversary of Kurt Cobain's death and on Wednesday, April 10, Nirvana will be inducted into the Rock and Roll Hall of Fame.
-This article from the Seattle Times includes reminiscences about Nirvana and 90s music.

 What does Kurt Cobain have to do with Exile by Kevin Emerson?
 Exile has (partly) to do with a fictional band, Allegiance to North, and their lead singer, who seemed to me like he could be a bit Cobain-inspired.
 (Note: I'm not sure if that's what the author intended, but reading this book around the anniversary just connected these things in my mind.)

 In any case, if you enjoy books that have to do with music and musicians, definitely check out:

 Source: e-ARC from the publisher for review.